ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+If the AS is unable or unwilling to rotate the value of the access token, the AS responds with an `invalid_rotation` error ({{response-error}}).
+Upon receiving such an error, the client instance SHOULD consider the access token to not have changed its state.

 ### Binding a New Key to the Rotated Access Token {#rotate-access-token-key}

 If the client instance wishes to bind a new presentation key to an access token, the client